SicariusX/rock-paper-scissors/README.md

 # rock-paper-scissors

-Rock Paper Scissors game using console.log to print outcomes.
-First project that heavily utilises functions and conditionals.
+Classic game letting the player to play against the computer.
+First project that heavily utilises functions, conditionals and DOM manipulation.